RubenArtz/DeluxeAnnunce/README.md

 ![](https://i.imgur.com/HKSDhAL.png)
 <h1 align="center">WARNING ABOUT USING THE PLUGIN IN BUNGEECORD</h1>

-* In this version of bungeecord most features do not work like sounds, particles, fireworks, bossbar).
+* In this version of bungeecord most features do not work like sounds, particles, fireworks and bossbar.
 * If players login with version later than 1.16 the player skin in the chat will contain errors.

 * It is recommended to use spigot from 1.8.8 to 1.18, if you use 1.18x you will get the best experience of this great plugin due to the change in the chat, now you can see the player's skin in full color!